 Much of the advertising photographer's work will occur in the processing phase, usually on the computer using software to digitally enhance the image.
 He/she will manipulate the image to highlight various aspects of the subject.
 The photographer will then consult with the advertising director to either continue the process or to submit the final image for publication.
 The photograph will appear as a print ad in magazines or brochures or on posters or billboards.

-As far as job outlook, photographers can expect a 3% increase in job opportunities from 2014 to 2024, as reported by the U.S. Bureau of Labor Statistics (BLS).
+As far as job outlook, photographers can expect a 6% decrease in job opportunities from 2018 to 2028, as reported by the U.S. Bureau of Labor Statistics (BLS).

 Commercial photography can be a lucrative field.
 Since print ads can cost up to $20,000 per full page ad, the photographer can expect to earn high wages in this area of photography.
-Generally, photographers earned a mean salary of $40,280 as of May 2015, according to the BLS.
-However, the low-to-high pay range spanned from $18,850 to $72,200, with the most lucrative photographer industries being aerospace products and parts, the motion picture and video industry, and scientific research and development services.
+Generally, photographers earned a mean salary of $40,280 as of May 2018, according to the BLS.
+However, the low-to-high pay range spanned from $19,850 to $76,360, with the most lucrative photographer industries being aerospace products and parts, local government, and the motion picture and video industry.